 Rodrigo Landa-Romero is a 14 year old Mexican pianist and composer born 2006.
 He began both playing the piano and composing when he was six years old.
 Between ages 6 to 11, he composed 21 Preludes for piano solo and a Dance.
 At age 11, he began his first orchestral piece, a Piano Concerto, which he finished at age 12.
-There followed a Concerto for Violin, Piano and Orchestra (age 12), a Fantasie for Four Hands (age 13), a Symphony (age 13), a Symphonic Poem, "Three Cat Scenes" (premiered at Carnegie Hall on December 2019), a Lied, a Vienesse Waltz, a Trio for Piano, Violin and Cello, an Allegro for children's choir, an Adagio for guitar and string quartet (age 14), Three Lullabies (age 14), two Piano Sonatas, as well as Six Variations on a theme by Alma Deutscher.
+There followed a Concerto for Violin, Piano and Orchestra (age 12), a Fantasie for Four Hands (age 13), a Symphony (age 13), a Symphonic Poem, "Three Cat Scenes" (premiered at Carnegie Hall on December 2019), a Lied, a Vienesse Waltz, a Trio for Piano, Violin and Cello, an Allegro for children's choir, an Adagio for guitar and string quartet (age 14), Three Lullabies (age 14), three Piano Sonatas, Six Variations on a theme by Alma Deutscher, among others.

 Rodrigo has performed in numerous concert halls, including Carnegie Hall in New York City, one of the most important in the world.

 Rodrigo plays on a 110 year old Steinway & Sons concert piano.
 His piano teachers are Rosa María Torner (Mexican Music Conservatory), Raúl de la Mora and Margarita de la Mora (both from the Mexican Music Conservatory, Juilliard, and Claudio Arrau’s School).
 Rodrigo’s technique comes from Scarlatti, Nicola Porpora, Haydn, Beethoven, Czerny, Liszt, Martin Krause, Claudio Arrau, among others.
 Likewise, Rodrigo studies violin with Damiana Orué (Royal School of Music).